UrQuan3/DB-15_to_JVS/README.md

 I would also like to add that charcole's work is awesome.

+This code has only been tested on the following hardware:
+- Naomi 1 (jp and US BIOS)

+And the following games:
+- Dead or Alive 2 (US BIOS)
+- Moero!
+Justice Gakuen (US BIOS)
+- Marvel vs Capcom 2 (US BIOS)
+- Melty Blood Actress Again (jp BIOS)
+- Radrgy Noa (jp BIOS)

+All work in two player mode.

 # TeensyJVS
 Jamma Video Standard (JVS) IO board implemented using a Teensy 3.1